 Be careful with your measurements.
-Remember the study results: even a little over this amount can actually have negative effects: 30 grammes to one kilo (one ounce to 35 oz) was shown to have pro-, rather than anti- oxidant effects(2).
+Remember the study results: even a little over this amount can actually have negative effects.
+30 grammes to one kilo (one ounce to 35 oz) was shown to have pro-, rather than anti- oxidant effects(2).

 1. Lundman, S, and Corleone, J: What are the benefits of eating rose petals?
 Pub.
 Livestrong, 2019.

-2.Tekeli, A: Effect of rosehip fruit (rosa canina) suupplementation to rations of broilers grown under cold stress conditins on some performance, blood, morphological, carcass and meat quality characteristics.
+2.Tekeli, A: Effect of rosehip fruit (rosa canina) supplementation to rations of broilers grown under cold stress conditins on some performance, blood, morphological, carcass and meat quality characteristics.
 Pub.
 Journal of European Poultry Science, 2013.